PSHE

 Chadwick High School’s RSE is inclusive to all our pupils and respects how people choose to identify themselves.
 RSE lessons ensure that LGBT+ and gender equality are paramount.
 When delivering RSE staff ensure that all forms of discrimination and bullying are challenged and dealt with appropriately.

-PSHE Curriculum map – PSHE Curriculum Map
+Full PSHE Curriculum map – PSHE Curriculum Map

 OFSTED